 - iEARN promotes interactivity, not passivity: students receive feedback from other students, motivating them to continue the dialogue and learning

 In March 2008 ROTA became the representative of iEARN in Qatar.
-Since then, more than 400 teachers from 80+ schools in Qatar has attended ROTA’s iEARN workshops, and participated in a variety of iEARN projects with their students.
+Since then, more than 783 teachers have attended ROTA’s iEARN workshops, and participated in a variety of iEARN projects with their students.
+Since the beginning of 2014, the iEARN-Qatar program is run in partnership with Qatar University’s College of Education as one of the programs of the National Center for Educators Development (NCED),and sponsored by Qatar Chemical and Petrochemical Marketing and Distribution Company -Muntajat

 What are the benefits of iEARN-Qatar?